CLASSICAL MUSIC OF WORLD WAR I

 (Eine Vaterlandische Ouverture).

-he wove together several national melodies, all well known to his audiences, starting with the Deutschlandlied (‟Deutschland, Deutschland über alles”).
+Reger wove together several national melodies, all well known to his audiences, starting with the Deutschlandlied (‟Deutschland, Deutschland über alles”).
 This, of course, is the famous Austrian Imperial hymn composed by Joseph Haydn that had become a popular patriotic song in Germany with new lyrics composed by Hoffmann von Fallersleben in 1841.
-(In 1922 it became the official German national anthem, and was re-adopted after World War II.)
+(In 1922 it became the official German national anthem, and was re-adopted after World War II; You can hear the original anthem at https://www.bing.com/videos/search?q=deutschland+uber+alles&view=detail&mid=452F197B41D9790FFFDB452F197B41D9790FFFDB&FORM=VIRE.)
 According to the often repeated but probably untrue story (that Reger must have read in the papers), German soldiers sang this melody as they marched into the battle of Langemarck, Belgium in October 1914,… in addition to Gelübde (‟Vow”), familiar from Brahms’s Academic Festival Overture (1880).
+(Notes from http://americansymphony.org/max-reger-a-patriotic-overture/)

 Following are two pieces written in honor of countries that were invaded: